 - Scrub hardware: Scrub around the hardware edges on your cabinets.

-- Scrub the corners: And scrub in the corners of the cabinet faces.
+- Scrub the hard-to-reach places: Use the brush to get into the nooks and crannies — especially the details of your cabinet faces.
 Removing buildup might be a more involved step if your cabinet facing is more intricate.

 - Get the insides, too: Don't forget to address the sides of each drawer and door while you're wiping.